learn-the-web/topics/html-semantics-cheat-sheet.md

         details:
           - 'Content headings, each a sub-heading of the one above.'
           - 'The `<h2>` is a sub-heading of `<h1>`, `<h3>` a sub-heading of `<h2>`, etc.'
+      - name: '`<hgroup>`'
+        details:
+          - 'Allows you to group multiple headings together and have them semantically treated as a single heading.'
+          - 'It’s primary purpose is for subheadings.'
       - name: '`<p>`'
         details:
           - 'A generic paragraph of text.'